CIL process, forms and payments

 - After commencement, any amendments to an approved planning application may impact upon the CIL and could create a new CIL charge, especially if it is retrospective.
 Please be aware that you cannot apply for CIL exemption retrospectively.

-- If you are seeking a CIL credit for building(s) (in current lawful use) to be demolished please submit a scaled plan of all of the floor space you would like to be taken into consideration.
+- If you are seeking a CIL credit for building(s) (in current lawful use) please submit a scaled plan of all of the floor space you would like to be taken into consideration.

-- Floor space subject to demolition or resulting from change of use can only be deducted where it has been in continuous lawful use for at least six months in the last 3 years prior to a development being permitted.
+- Existing floor space can only be deducted where it has been in continuous lawful use for at least six months in the last 3 years prior to a development being permitted.
 It will be for the applicant or their agent to demonstrate lawful use by providing at least two pieces of appropriate evidence for example:

 - Time-stamped photographs showing the building in the use claimed;